redkai11/Red-Wine-Quality-Classification/README.md

 * Compare the performance of base models of Random Forest Classifier and Support Vector Machine
 * Hyperparameter tune the Random Forest Classifier

+I also tried to reduce the dimension of the features both in linear way and non-linear way using PCA, KernelPCA, and T-SNE.
+It turns out that it was best to keep all the given features instead of performing dimension reduction.

 The dataset was obtained from https://www.kaggle.com/uciml/red-wine-quality-cortez-et-al-2009 The dataset includes